 Richards later said: "His playing was like Bach."

 Nebraska by Bruce Springsteen (1982)

 He thinks he's going to teach the songs to the rest of the band when they get into the recording studio.
 He carries that demo cassette around in his pocket, without a case, for "a couple of weeks".
-Then, The Boss decides to release the demo as is, without the band – the songs are a little too personal to be altered.
+Then, after a bit more thought, The Boss decides to release the demo as is, without the band – the songs are a little too personal to be altered.